 COVID-19 impacted how universities delivered courses for the second part of the spring 2020 semester.
-Kent State University successfully moved more than 9,000 course sections online, with more than 200 of those courses being in the College of Business Administration.
-In this episode, College of Business Administration Dean Deborah Spake, Ph.D., discusses the College's response to COVID-19.
+Kent State University successfully moved more than 9,000 course sections online, with more than 200 of those courses being in the Ambassador Crawford College of Business and Entrepreneurship.
+In this episode, Ambassador Crawford College of Business and Entrepreneurship Dean Deborah Spake, Ph.D., discusses the College's response to COVID-19.

 #6 Breaking Down Business: Responsible Leadership Initiative

 In episode 6 of Breaking Down Business, Associate Dean for Graduate and Online Programs Cathy L.Z.
 Dubois, Ph.D. and Associate Director for Assessment and Accreditation Brandon Lloyd Shields discuss the College's Responsible Leadership Initiative and how the College is promoting Business as a Force for Good.

 #5 Breaking Down Business: Assessing Personality Traits for Leadership Development

 In this episode, Mark Whitmore overviews The Kent State University Ambassador Crawford College of Business and Entrepreneurship's assessment tool that helps students learn about their leadership style and hone their skills in a simulated business environment.
 Listen through the end of this episode to learn about the Workplace Big 5 Profile Assessment and how studying personality traits can help guide leadership development.

 #4 A look into Bitcoin, Blockchain and Cryptocurrency

 Bitcoin.
 Blockchain.
 Cryptocurrency.
 These terms are becoming more widely used, but what do they mean to the average consumer?
 In this podcast, Kent State finance faculty member David Pelleg discusses these topics and how traditional capital markets are evolving into Tech 4.0.